In this article, we’ll look at different techniques for participant recruitment in qualitative research and explain whom you should recruit.

 Qualitative recruiting is about finding candidates and scheduling them to participate in qualitative research studies.

-UX research platforms like UXtweak are created to address the issue of user research recruiting, particularly qualitative research recruiting by providing access to tergeted User Panels.
+UX research platforms like UXtweak are created to address the issue of user research recruiting, particularly qualitative research recruiting by providing access to targeted User Panels.
 However, researchers sometimes may want to go through the process themselves and seek volunteers that fit very specific criteria related to their research subject.

 It may be challenging to get volunteers for research projects.
 You have to find people interested in participating, set dates for them to meet, remind them to go, and hope they remember.
 Even worse, sometimes participants who do show up are not the best candidates for the study because, despite their best efforts, they do not have the necessary life experiences to provide insightful feedback or insight.